app-generator/sample-flask-htmlx/README.md

 #  Flask HTMLx Sample

 Open-Source sample that uses Flask as the backend framework and HTMLx for the frontend logic.
-For newcomers, **Flask** is a leading web framework powered by Python and **HTMLx** is a lighweight JS utility library that allows to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML.
+For newcomers, `Flask` is a leading web framework powered by Python and `HTMLx` is a lightweight JS utility library that allows accessing AJAX, CSS Transitions, WebSockets, and Server-Sent Events directly in HTML.

 <br />